 Residents Maintain Autonomy

-In Fort Dodge Health and Rehabilitation, 16.82% Percentage of Patients
+In Fort Dodge Health and Rehabilitation, 7.85% of Patients

-This indicates the percent of residents that needed increased assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with activities of daily living could indicate deterioration of a resident's health.
+This is the percentage of residents who needed more assistance with activities of daily living over time.
+Higher levels of needing for assistance with ADL's could indicate deterioration of a resident's medical condition.

 Ability to Keep Residents Mobile

-In Fort Dodge Health and Rehabilitation, 19.24% Percentage of Residents
+In Fort Dodge Health and Rehabilitation, 10.99% of Residents

 Short-term Care: Rehospitalizations

-In Fort Dodge Health and Rehabilitation, 19.24 Percentage of Residents Rehospitalized
+In Fort Dodge Health and Rehabilitation, 10.99% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Fort Dodge Health and Rehabilitation, 11.86 Percentage of Patients
+In Fort Dodge Health and Rehabilitation, 8.82% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Fort Dodge Health and Rehabilitation, 79.45% Percentage of Resident
+In Fort Dodge Health and Rehabilitation, 82.26% of Resident

-This indicates the percentage of short-term patients who saw functional improvements, such as with activities of daily living.
+This is the percentage of short-term care residents that saw functional improvements, such as with activities of daily living.
+High levels of independence with ADL's typically correlates with better rehabilitation.

 Scores for Fort Dodge, IA